dimitri-nicolo/calico/v2.0/getting-started/bare-metal/bare-metal.md

 ## Creating host endpoint objects

-For each host endpoint that you want {{site.prodname}} to secure, you'll need to create a host endpoint object in etcd.
+For each host endpoint that you want {{site.tseeprodname}} to secure, you'll need to create a host endpoint object in etcd.
 Use the `calicoctl create` command to create a host endpoint resource (`HostEndpoint`).

 There are two ways to specify the interface that a host endpoint should refer to.
 You can either specify the name of the interface or its expected IP address.
-In either case, you'll also need to know the name given to the {{site.prodname}} node running on the host that owns the interface; in most cases this will be the same as the hostname of the host.
+In either case, you'll also need to know the name given to the {{site.tseeprodname}} node running on the host that owns the interface; in most cases this will be the same as the hostname of the host.

 For example, to secure the interface named `eth0` with IP 10.0.0.1 on